BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Other protocol details
 ----------------------
 The newline after each complete command is mandatory and serves to separate commands.
 This allows variable length commands to be supported.
 The alternative is to include a byte count as part of the initial command definition - I feel the terminator character is more straightforward and enhances readability.

 To ensure each response can be easily paired with each request, each request includes a unique command ID that is defined by the client.
 When the arduino sends a response, it includes the unique command ID provided by the client.

 The arduino may also output <annotated> hex bytes in DEBUG mode, or in production builds, if space permits.
-If there is insufficient space in the arduino for the annotated protocol, then it is annotated by the python arduino handler.
+If there is insufficient space in the arduino for the annotated protocol, then it is annotated by the python Arduino handler.
 The text in angled brackets is optional and is there simply to make reading the format simpler.
-It's optionally generated by clients.
-(And optionally verified by the arduino in DEBUG mode.)
+It's optionally generated by clients (And optionally verified by the Arduino in DEBUG mode).

 Composite IDs
 -------------
 Global IDs are simple values, e.g. ``0x10``.
 To allow IDs to also reference objects contained within a container we need composite IDs.
 E.g. 0x1001 refers to the object at location 0x01 in object (container) 0x10.

 For the serial protocol, these composite IDs need to be encoded.
 Because the IDs are no longer fixed length, the parser needs to know how long they are.
 A simple scheme is to set the MSB to 1 if the ID has another byte following.
 So 0x1001 would be encoded as 0x9001.
 (An Alternative scheme would be to prefix each ID with the number of bytes, essentially making them array parameters - this is also workable.)
-8

 Serial Comms and Generic Function Call Mechanism
 ------------------------------------------------
-In essence, the serial comms is a generic function call mechanism, using the same encode/decode logic for all functions offered by the arduino.
+In essence, the serial comms is a generic function call mechanism, using the same encode/decode logic for all functions offered by the Arduino.
 This will dramatically reduce the size of encode-decode logic used, so there is more room for useful functionality.

 There is a global function table that defines the function's external ID (e.g 0x0A for Add Object) and the function argument types and return value.
 This is used to (optionally) verify the arguments passed in, and guides the decode process.
 Recall that each object type that can be externally instantiated has an associated typeID so these can also be part of function call arguments and results - all entities are referenced by their ID.

 Some examples of the functions supported:

- - add object - constructs a new object and returns its external ID (or returns an error code if this is not possible.)
+ * add object - constructs a new object and returns its external ID (or returns an error code if this is not possible.)
- - read values - reads a number of values (each referenced via their ID) and returns each value. (the result includes status flags for invalid IDs and values that cannot be read.)
+ * read values - reads a number of values (each referenced via their ID) and returns each value.
+   (the result includes status flags for invalid IDs and values that cannot be read.)
- - write values - write a number of values in one hit
+ * write values - write a number of values in one hit
- - reset values??
+ * reset values??
 (I would prefer the default values being exposed so a reset is simply writing the defaults.)
  - read default value?? - fetches the default value for a given value object.
    I'm thinking defaults should be in the arduino connector (python) to save space.

 The read values/write values replace much of the existing functionality
- - t - list SV/PV temperatures and state - read values from temp sensors (either the base hardware sensor, or the filtered sensor, both are available).
+ * t - list SV/PV temperatures and state - read values from temp sensors (either the base hardware sensor, or the filtered sensor, both are available).
    State is fetched by reading the values of actuators.
- - j - update settings - write values
+ * j - update settings - write values
- - l - read display - now read "buffer" value on a display object.
+ * l - read display - now read "buffer" value on a display object.
- - A/a - enable/disable alarm - write value to alarm actuator
+ * A/a - enable/disable alarm - write value to alarm actuator
- - C/S - reset constants/settings - write values to defaults (either defaults stored in script, or fetched from arduino)
+ * C/S - reset constants/settings - write values to defaults (either defaults stored in script, or fetched from Arduino)
- - c/s - read constants/settings - read values
+ * c/s - read constants/settings - read values
- - n   - print version string - we may keep this as is, or create a special value for the version.
+ * n   - print version string - we may keep this as is, or create a special value for the version.

  Commands replaced by top-level functions

-  - E   - initalize eeprom.
+  * E   - initalize eeprom.
-  - h{} - list detected hardware.
+  * h{} - list detected hardware.
 This can either be a new top-level function, or a special value container can be instantiated (by the script) whose job is to provide details of the hardware detected.
-  - d{} - list configured devices (from eeprom.)
+  * d{} - list configured devices (from eeprom.)
     This is a new top-level function that outputs the device recipe stored in eeprom.
-  -  U{} - define a device - replaced by the general Add object function.
+  *  U{} - define a device - replaced by the general Add object function.

 Safe-mode boot
 --------------
-On startup the system waits 2 seconds to recieve a command via serial that indicates a safe mode boot.
+On startup the system waits 2 seconds to receive a command via serial that indicates a safe mode boot.
 In safe mode, none of the objects in eeprom are instantiated.
 This can help prevent problems and aid diagnostics.

 Commands